Allison has been our

 Like many people, Allison started out by buying rental properties in her local area.
 That is until her insurance company put a cap on how many homes they would insure.
 Why would they do that?
 In order to spread their risk.

 Having too many homes in one area means too many eggs in one basket.
 What if the area was hit by a hurricane and all or several of the houses were destroyed or so damaged that they wouldn’t be ready for tenets for several months?
 That would mean plenty of money going out but no money coming in.

 So the lesson is that if you plan to own several rental properties, you need to buy in several areas.
 But how can you do that?
 You can’t travel around all the time looking at potential homes, can’t be there to deal with any repairs or problems that might arise.

-The answer is to work with a turnkey rental property management company like Roofstock.
-They can sell you a home that has already been rehabbed, already has a tenant in place, and take care of the every day running of a rental property.
+The answer is to work with a turnkey rental property company.
+They can sell you a home that has already been rehabbed, already has a tenant in place, and help you find a trusted property manager to take care of the day-to-day.

 The 1% Rule

 Most of the homes Allison owns cost about $90,000 and rent for around $900 per month, she follows the 1% rule.
 The one percent rule isn’t some complicated formula you need an abacus to figure out.

 What you charge for rent each month should be equal to (or greater than) 1% of what you paid for the house.

 Because Allison invests in turnkey properties there haven’t been a lot of major repairs required.
 A good home inspection will alert you to any future issues.
 It might tell you that the roof or the HVAC system has another five years before they need to be replaced.